 Today, in various media bubbles and thinly-veiled political dog-whistling, concepts of welcome are increasingly reduced to begrudging and conditional entry at the whim of the dominant culture and their government.
 The rhetoric of “love it or leave”, supported by the relentless pursuit of anyone daring to shine a light on human rights abuses, is now so commonplace as to be expected.
-And while the sovereignty of our own First Nations people remains unaddressed, the idea of ‘Welcome to Country’ beyond mandated tokenism or engaging Aboriginal and Torres Strait Islander communities in how we welcome newcomers to our shores is improbable at best.
+And while the sovereignty of this continent’s First Nations people remains unaddressed, the idea of ‘Welcome to Country’ beyond mandated tokenism or engaging Aboriginal and Torres Strait Islander communities in how we welcome newcomers to our shores is improbable at best.

 Welcome should be a way of life.
 And our approach should be as though we are artisans developing our craft.